silum/astrokat-wiki/Basic-definitions-used-in-astrokat.md

 If the product key is not specified, the default assumption will be that the observation can be scheduled for any active instrument.
 * _`band`_ defining the receptor required for observation.
 If the band key is not specified, the default assumption will be that the observation can be scheduled using any receptor.
 Band expected: UHF, L, S and X.
 * By default 8 seconds worth of data is averaged before output.
-The _`dumprate`_ key sets this parameter.
+The _`dump_rate`_ key sets this parameter.
-* _`required_antennas`_ is used if the observation can only be executed with a required antenna in the array.
-If this antenna becomes unavailable, the observation will not proceed.
+* _`pool_resources`_ is used if the observation can only be executed with a required array setup.
+The observation should not proceed if any of these resources are not available.

 ### [Optional] Noise diode